-We have audited the accompanying financial statements of Centerstone Foundation, Inc. (the "Foundation"), which comprise the statements of financial position as of June 30, 2019 and 2018, the related statements of activities and changes in net assets and cash flows for the years then ended and the statement of functional expenses for the year ended June 30, 2019, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Centerstone Foundation, Inc. (the "Foundation"), which comprise the statements of financial position as of June 30, 2020 and 2019, the related statements of activities and changes in net assets, cash flows and functional expenses for the years then ended, and the related notes to the financial statements.